jpmckinney/token_action/README.md

     token = TokenAction::Token.create! :kind => 'User', :args => [1, :confirm]
     token.token # a 20-character alphanumeric string like "j7NtCaYfUpZXyDCseKG2"

 You can then send the token with instructions to the user via email.
 When the user visits `/tokens/j7NtCaYfUpZXyDCseKG2/confirm`, TokenAction will look up the token.
 If not found, it will log an informational message to the Rails logger, set `flash[:alert]` and redirect to the `root_path`.
-If found, it will call the `perform` method on the `User` class, passing in the arguments `1` and `:confirm`.
-You must implement the public `perform` method.
+If found, it will call the `redeem_token` method on the `User` class, passing in the arguments `1` and `:confirm`.
+You must implement the public `redeem_token` method.
 For example:

     class User < ActiveRecord::Base
-      def self.perform(id, meth)
+      def self.redeem_token(id, meth)
         User.find(id).send(meth)
       end